 First off, THANK YOU for reaching out to us!

-We've been shipping our soap bars in milk/juice cartons for a while and it was only possible because of all the contributions from the community like yourself.
+We've been shipping our soap bars in milk/juice cartons for the past 3 years and it was only possible because of all the contributions from the community like yourself.
 Cos there's no way we can drink so much milk or juice on our own.

 WHAT KINDS OF CARTONS ARE WE LOOKING FOR?